ArcticDEM

 Explore Data

-The ArcticDEM Explorer is the best way to preview the datasets if no GIS or remote sensing software is available or you simply want to explore the entire dataset quickly.
-The full-resolution REMA strips and mosaics are presented in this web map to quickly preview and explore the elevation data.
+The Esri ArcticDEM Explorer is the best way to preview datasets of geoidal/orthometric heights (Mean Sea Level) if no GIS or remote sensing software is available or you simply want to explore the entire dataset quickly.
+The full-resolution strips and mosaics are presented in this web map to quickly preview and explore the elevation data.
 With this web map, users can visualize the ArcticDEM data, preview the spatial coverage, and download simple exports.

 Download from PGC